isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

     <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">Singapore-issued approval letter of entry for short-term visitors (e.g. Air Travel Pass, SafeTravel Pass, or Short-Term Visit Pass)</li>
          </ol>
                   </li>
-<i>[Note: Holders of Work Permit or S Pass issued by the Singapore Ministry of Manpower, who are working in the construction, marine shipyard, or process sectors, are not eligible for travel to Hong Kong SAR under this arrangement.] </i>
+<i>[Note: Holders of Work Permit or S Pass issued by the Singapore Ministry of Manpower, who are working in the construction, marine shipyard, or process sectors, are not eligible for travel to Hong Kong under this arrangement.] </i>
       <li style="font-size:16px; margin-top:10px; margin-bottom:0px;  line-height:1.5;">documentary proof of booking and payment for the post-arrival COVID-19 tests at Hong Kong International Airport</li>
        </ol>
-Airlines will also check that travellers have no travel history to any place other than Singapore or Hong Kong SAR in the last 14 days prior to departure to Hong Kong SAR. <br/><br/>
+Airlines will also check that travellers have no travel history to any place other than Singapore or Hong Kong in the last 14 days prior to departure to Hong Kong. <br/><br/>
 <b>Travellers who do not meet any of the above requirements may be refused boarding by the airline.</b>
    </td>
   </tr>
   </tbody>
 </table>

-### 3. Arrival in Hong Kong SAR
+### 3. Arrival in Hong Kong

 <table>
 <thead>
   <tr>
-    <th colspan="2" style="font-size:16px;">Day of arrival in Hong Kong SAR</th>
+    <th colspan="2" style="font-size:16px;">Day of arrival in Hong Kong</th>
   </tr>
 </thead>
 <tbody>